delorum/simple-net/README.md

     {"a":1, "b":2, "c":"test"}
     {"b":2.0, "a":1.0, "c":"test"}

 The server sends back all messages it receive (as it states for "echo").
 If message is not a valid json, then server will put it to "raw" field of State object.

+Server is multiclient.
+It listen accept and then handle any incoming connections.
+There is no limit on connections amount.

 `waitNewEvent` blocks until event is received.
 There are these server event types: